- Teaching Resources

-- Have students use Sentence Writing Practice and Paragraph Writing Practice activities to apply new vocabulary word knowledge, creating their own descriptions, explanations, or examples.
+- Have students use Sentence Writing Practice and Paragraph Writing Practice academic vocabulary activities to apply new vocabulary word knowledge, creating their own descriptions, explanations, or examples.

 - Teachers can create Review Lists using a student’s incorrect words for extra student practice.
 Review Lists can also be used to identify student error patterns and understand where additional instruction is needed.

 This grouping of word lists is based on the work of Dr. Averil Coxhead, which is a very useful resource for English for Academic Purposes teachers and learners.

 Dr. Robert Marazano identified academic words from 11 subject areas and organized into four grade bands: K-2, 3-5, 6-8 and 9-12.
-These grade level specific word lists are based on that research.
+These grade level specific academic vocabulary word lists are based on that research.
 Each list is grade level appropriate and connects a subject area.

 In today’s high-stakes testing, students taking these types of assessments are expect to read and understand words and phrase such as character trait and primary source which are found in directions and questions.
-This group has 15 word lists and each list has 8 words.
+This group has 15 academic vocabulary word lists and each list has 8 words.
 Grades 1 & 2 use Lists 1-4.
 Grades 3-5 use all lists.
 Grades 6-8 use lists 7-15.